ldci/OpenCV3-red/README.md

 ###You must use 32-bit version of dynamically linked libraries.

 ### NEW : FEBRUARY 2016

+New samples added: Hough transform in red and Red/System.

 CvArr! opaque structure is now defined as int-ptr! for a better access to structures values.

 See getImageValues.reds for detail.

 All samples are updated to be compatible with this new version.

-You'll also find pre-compiled libs (in /openCV3) for OSX, Linux and Windows for OpenCV3.0 and OPenCV3.1
+You'll also find pre-compiled libs (in /openCV3) for OSX, Linux and Windows for OpenCV3.0 and OpenCV3.1

 Enjoy:)